PyranoTheDev/PyranoTheDev/README.md

 #### **Lead Programmer and AI Programmer** on [NachtMesser](https://aieseattle.itch.io/squid)
 ![NachtBanner](https://github.com/PyranoTheDev/PyranoTheDev/assets/73611583/b82f9124-fa7f-45bf-91c7-e6946600232c)
-- A stealth first person shooter game I built with a team of designers and artists.
+- Stealth first person shooter game I built with a team of designers and artists.
 - Utilized my AISenses library to save time implementing the AI.
 - Implemented enemy AI that utilizes a Finite State Machine and has a lot of customizability for the designers.
 - Implemented an AI director to handle enemy shooting behaviors.